LithiumHou/SigXTalk/README.md

 # Please make sure you are still in the SigXTalk_py environment
 pip install git+https://github.com/LithiumHou/SigXTalk.git#subdirectory=pythoncodes
 ```
-If the above command does not work, you may manually download the `pythoncodes` directory and run the following command
+If the above command does not work, you may manually clone the `pythoncodes` directory to your device and run the following command:
 ```
 cd .../pythoncodes
 pip install .